 - From time to time it may be also necessary to conduct a vote to remove a member of the Steering Committee.
 A % majority vote of the Steering Committee is required to remove a sitting member of the Steering Committee.
 Any Steering Committee member may request a vote to remove another sitting Steering Committee member by notifying the project facilitator and Steering Committee Chair of the removal request in writing at least three weeks prior to the next scheduled meeting of the Steering Committee.
 The removal request must include the signatures of two sitting Steering Committee members to be considered valid.
-If the removal request is deemed to be valid, it shall be placed on the official agenda of the next scheduled meeting of the Steering Committee.
-The Steering Committee member subject to the removal request must be officially notified in writing by the project facilitator and/or the Steering Committee Chair at least two weeks prior to the Steering Committee meeting that will consider the removal request.
-Both the Steering Committee member that initiated the removal request and the Steering Committee member subject to the removal request will be given up to 10 minutes to speak on the agenda item.
-Other Steering Committee members may also be allowed to speak on the removal request prior to any vote being taken. - While the Steering Committee is expected to include representation from 8 to 10 key decision-making entities, there is no limit to the number of individuals that may serve on the Steering Committee at any point in time. - · Steering Committee members agree to be open to new concepts and respectful to other points of view. - All meetings will be open to the public with an opportunity for public comments at the end of each meeting. - Steering Committee voting may be conducted by email on time sensitive matters.
+If the removal request is deemed to be valid, it shall be placed on the official agenda of the next scheduled meeting of the Steering Committee Chair at least two weeks prior to the Steering Committee member subject to the removal request must be officially notified in writing by the project facilitator and/or the Steering Committee Chair at least two weeks prior to the Steering Committee member subject to the removal request will be given up to 10 minutes to speak on the agenda item.
+Other Steering Committee members may also be allowed to speak on the removal request prior to any vote being taken. - While the Steering Committee is expected to include representation from 8 to 10 key decision-making entities, there is no limit to the number of individuals that may serve on the Steering Committee at any point in time. - Steering Committee members agree to be open to new concepts and respectful to other points of view. - All meetings will be open to the public with an opportunity for public comments at the end of each meeting. - Steering Committee voting may be conducted by email on time sensitive matters.
 A quorum of the Steering Committee members must participate for the vote to be considered valid. - The goal is for decisions by the Steering Committee, other than membership and officer election procedures directly specified above, to be made by consensus.
 If consensus cannot be reached, recommendations, including the amendment of Steering Committee Ground Rules will be decided by % majority vote of Steering Committee members.